 Apply a vinyl cleaning solution to a clean cloth and wipe to clean vinyl seats.

 Try using a melamine foam pad for removing stains, such as Mr. Clean Magic Eraser (you can also use this type of pad on the steering wheel).
 Then, dampen the pad and gently rub the stain.

-If you have a more troublesome stain like sticky tree sap, chewing gum, or glue, apply rubbing alcohol or hand sanitizer to a white paper towel or rag and wipe with slow motions.
+If you have a more troublesome stain like sticky tree sap, chewing gum, or glue, apply rubbing alcohol or hand sanitizer to a white paper towel or rag and wipe slowly.
 Be sure to use white material to avoid discoloration.

 After cleaning, dry the seats with a microfiber towel.
-Do not let the seats air dry, as this method can lead to water spots.
+Do not let the seats air dry; this method can lead to water spots.

 How to Clean the Aluminum Parts of Your Cart

 Polishing the aluminum parts of your golf cart is a quick and easy way to improve its appearance.